Marketing & SEO

 Gathering customer feedback is one of the best ways to ensure your map is accurate.
 You can do this with a customer experience software.
 Collecting feedback not only helps you make better decisions with your product, website, and customer support.
 It will also help you understand firsthand what your customers think and feel.

-The key to collecting customer feedback is to make sure it is non-intrusive.
+The key to collecting customer feedback is to ensure it is non-intrusive.
 For example, if you are a restaurant owner, you could have a simple free QR code at reception or on each customer’s table that leads to a feedback form.
 This way, customers do not feel pressured to give feedback but still have every opportunity to do so if they want.

 3. Determine Customer Touchpoints